 10 minutes 25 minutes 10 minutes Introduction Main activity Plenary Whole class teaching Individual task Whole class teaching Ask the pupils: What is a fraction?'
 (Part of a whole.)
 Ask pupils to colour in one of the four parts.
-The shaded part is called Ask pupils to draw a rectangle in their books, Ask them to write a fraction to describe their work, - eg: if they have divided the Ask five pupils to share what they have learned wit the rest of the class.
+The shaded part is called Ask pupils to draw a rectangle in their books.
+Ask them to write a fraction to describe their work, - eg: if they have divided the Ask five pupils to share what they have learned with the rest of the class.
 Ask pupils to draw a rectangle in their books and divide it into four equal parts.
 Ask them to count the number of parts.
 Tell them that the number of parts (4) is referred to as the denominator.
 This number is placed at the bottom of the fraction. the numerator.
 This number is written at the top of the fraction, eg: 1/4 Repeat with another shape.
 Ask them to choose two numbers less than 5.
 Tell them to write down the largest number they chose as the denominator.
 Ask them to divide their rectangle into that number of parts.
 Tell pupils to write down the smallest number and shade that number of parts.
-Ask them to look at how many parts they rectangle into four equal parts and shaded two parts they have shaded $\frac{2}{4}$ (or $\frac{1}{2}$) of the rectangle.
+Ask them to look at rectangle into four equal parts and shaded two parts they have shaded $\frac{2}{4}$ (or $\frac{1}{2}$ ) of the rectangle.
 In this case, 2 is the numerator and 4 the denominator.
 Walk around the class and help pupils to label their fractions correctly.
-Ask the pupils to repeat with different numbers. with different numbers.
+Ask the pupils to repeat with different numbers. how many parts they have shaded and write that number on the shape.
+This number is the numerator.